Withoutabox vs. FilmFreeway: The indie film festival war

 Next, we have a genuine respect for our users that they can sense when they interact with our team in any capacity at all.
 That represents a radical departure from how they’ve been treated by the former leader in this space for years.
 Customers appreciate that, and that’s how we’ve been able to earn the loyalty and word-of-mouth goodwill from so many users all over the world.

 With regards to improving your service week by week, can you discuss any upcoming new features or projects you’ve got planned for your customers?

-Last month we rolled our new Filmmaker Profiles (an example of which you can see here).
+Last month we rolled our new Filmmaker Profiles.
 It all started when we asked Twitter, “What if there was an alternative to IMDbPro that was 100% free and you had complete control over all the information in your profile?”
 Immediately we were overwhelmed with replies, DM’s and emails begging us to make one.
 Turns out people really, really dislike IMDb.
 So we got to work making them an alternative.